DISYTAX

 Compounding of Tax Offences Under Income Tax Act 2025: Complete Guidelines, Procedure & Latest CBDT Updates

 Prosecution under the Income Tax Act, 1961 can lead to severe consequences including imprisonment and hefty fines.
-However, the law provides a crucial relief mechanism known as compounding of offences under Section 279, which allows taxpayers to avoid criminal prosecution by paying compounding fees [web:130].
-This provision, significantly revised through CBDT guidelines issued on October 17, 2024 (effective immediately), enables taxpayers to settle tax defaults without enduring prolonged criminal trials [web:131][web:132].
-The 2024-25 compounding guidelines have introduced revolutionary changes including universal compounding eligibility for all offences, removal of time limits, and simplified procedures [web:133][web:134].
+However, the law provides a crucial relief mechanism known as compounding of offences under Section 279, which allows taxpayers to avoid criminal prosecution by paying compounding fees.
+This provision, significantly revised through CBDT guidelines issued on October 17, 2024 (effective immediately), enables taxpayers to settle tax defaults without enduring prolonged criminal trials.
+The 2024-25 compounding guidelines have introduced revolutionary changes including universal compounding eligibility for all offences, removal of time limits, and simplified procedures.

-🎯 Major Update December 2025: As per CBDT Circular No. 04/2025 dated March 31, 2025, all offences under the Income Tax Act are now compoundable without exception [web:132][web:133].
-The previous 36-month filing deadline has been completely eliminated, and taxpayers can file multiple applications even after previous rejections [web:137].
+🎯 Major Update December 2025: As per CBDT Circular No. 04/2025 dated March 31, 2025, all offences under the Income Tax Act are now compoundable without exception.
+The previous 36-month filing deadline has been completely eliminated, and taxpayers can file multiple applications even after previous rejections.
 This represents the most taxpayer-friendly reform in compounding procedure history.

 What is Compounding of Offences Under Income Tax Act?

-Compounding of an offence under Section 279 means accepting monetary settlement in lieu of criminal prosecution [web:130].
+Compounding of an offence under Section 279 means accepting monetary settlement in lieu of criminal prosecution.
 It's a discretionary power exercised by the Principal Chief Commissioner of Income Tax (Pr.
 CCIT), Chief Commissioner of Income Tax (CCIT), Principal Director General of Income Tax (Pr.
-DGIT), or Director General of Income Tax (DGIT) – collectively referred to as the "Competent Authority" [web:135].
-When an offence is successfully compounded, the taxpayer receives complete discharge from prosecution proceedings for that specific offence, and any pending criminal complaint is formally withdrawn [web:130].
+DGIT), or Director General of Income Tax (DGIT) – collectively referred to as the "Competent Authority".
+When an offence is successfully compounded, the taxpayer receives complete discharge from prosecution proceedings for that specific offence, and any pending criminal complaint is formally withdrawn.

-The compounding mechanism under Section 279(2) provides a legal pathway for early closure of criminal proceedings, saving substantial time, legal costs, and resources for both the taxpayer and the Income Tax Department [web:134].
-Importantly, as per the revised 2024 guidelines, compounding does not constitute an admission of guilt – it's merely a settlement mechanism to avoid prolonged litigation [web:136][web:137].
+The compounding mechanism under Section 279(2) provides a legal pathway for early closure of criminal proceedings, saving substantial time, legal costs, and resources for both the taxpayer and the Income Tax Department.
+Importantly, as per the revised 2024 guidelines, compounding does not constitute an admission of guilt – it's merely a settlement mechanism to avoid prolonged litigation.

 Revolutionary Changes in CBDT Guidelines (October 2024)

-• Universal Compounding Eligibility: ALL offences under the Income Tax Act, 1961, including previously non-compoundable offences under Sections 275A (failure to furnish information), 276B (failure to pay TDS/TCS), and 276BB (failure to pay advance tax), are now eligible for compounding [web:133][web:137].
+• Universal Compounding Eligibility: ALL offences under the Income Tax Act, 1961, including previously non-compoundable offences under Sections 275A (failure to furnish information), 276B (failure to pay TDS/TCS), and 276BB (failure to pay advance tax), are now eligible for compounding.

 • No Time Limit for Filing: The previous rigid 12/24/36-month deadlines from complaint filing have been completely abolished.
-Applications can now be filed at any stage – before or after prosecution complaint is filed [web:134][web:138].
+Applications can now be filed at any stage – before or after prosecution complaint is filed.

-• Multiple Applications Allowed: Unlike earlier restrictions, taxpayers can now file unlimited compounding applications, even after previous rejections, provided defects are curable [web:133][web:137].
+• Multiple Applications Allowed: Unlike earlier restrictions, taxpayers can now file unlimited compounding applications, even after previous rejections, provided defects are curable.

-• Consolidated Applications: Multiple offences across different assessment years can be included in a single consolidated application, drastically reducing paperwork and processing time [web:134].
+• Consolidated Applications: Multiple offences across different assessment years can be included in a single consolidated application, drastically reducing paperwork and processing time.

-• Extended Payment Window: Compounding charges can now be paid within 24 months from the date of approval order (increased from previous limits) [web:134].
+• Extended Payment Window: Compounding charges can now be paid within 24 months from the date of approval order (increased from previous limits).

-• No Admission of Guilt: The revised guidelines explicitly clarify that compounding should not be construed as an admission of the offence committed [web:136][web:137].
+• No Admission of Guilt: The revised guidelines explicitly clarify that compounding should not be construed as an admission of the offence committed.

 Key Aspects of Compounding Procedure 2025:

-• Discretionary Yet Transparent Power: While compounding remains a discretionary power of the Competent Authority, the 2024 guidelines have introduced structured parameters considering the nature of offence, taxpayer's conduct, compliance history, and revenue impact [web:130][web:136].
+• Discretionary Yet Transparent Power: While compounding remains a discretionary power of the Competent Authority, the 2024 guidelines have introduced structured parameters considering the nature of offence, taxpayer's conduct, compliance history, and revenue impact.

 • Online Application Facility: Taxpayers can submit compounding applications through the Income Tax e-filing portal with all supporting documents in PDF format.

-• Compounding Fee Structure: The fee comprises: (a) Outstanding tax liability, (b) Interest under Sections 234A/B/C, (c) Penalties levied, and (d) Compounding charges as per CBDT guidelines (typically ranging from 25% to 150% of tax evaded, depending on offence severity) [web:130][web:139].
+• Compounding Fee Structure: The fee comprises: (a) Outstanding tax liability, (b) Interest under Sections 234A/B/C, (c) Penalties levied, and (d) Compounding charges as per CBDT guidelines (typically ranging from 25% to 150% of tax evaded, depending on offence severity).

-• Escalating Charges for Repeat Applications: If the same offence is included in multiple compounding applications, charges escalate progressively – second application attracts 1.2x charges, third attracts 1.4x charges, and so on [web:130][web:134].
+• Escalating Charges for Repeat Applications: If the same offence is included in multiple compounding applications, charges escalate progressively – second application attracts 1.2x charges, third attracts 1.4x charges, and so on.

-• Late Filing Penalty: If application is filed beyond 12 months from the end of the month in which prosecution complaint was filed, compounding charges increase by 50% [web:130][web:139].
+• Late Filing Penalty: If application is filed beyond 12 months from the end of the month in which prosecution complaint was filed, compounding charges increase by 50%.

-• Withdrawal of Prosecution: Upon successful payment of all dues and compounding charges, the criminal proceedings are formally withdrawn through a compounding order under Section 279(3) [web:135].
+• Withdrawal of Prosecution: Upon successful payment of all dues and compounding charges, the criminal proceedings are formally withdrawn through a compounding order under Section 279(3).

 Types of Offences Eligible for Compounding (2024-25 Guidelines)

-✅ All Offences Now Compoundable: As per revised CBDT guidelines effective October 17, 2024, there are NO non-compoundable offences anymore [web:133].
-Every offence under Chapters XX, XXI, XXII, and XXIII of the Income Tax Act, 1961, can be compounded, subject to payment of applicable compounding charges and fulfillment of prescribed conditions [web:137].
+✅ All Offences Now Compoundable: As per revised CBDT guidelines effective October 17, 2024, there are NO non-compoundable offences anymore.
+Every offence under Chapters XX, XXI, XXII, and XXIII of the Income Tax Act, 1961, can be compounded, subject to payment of applicable compounding charges and fulfillment of prescribed conditions.

 Common Offences Eligible for Compounding: